Fifty-Nine/oniref/README.md

 def main(args):
     result = sorted(
+        # Load all the definitions from the game directory.
         load_klei_definitions(args[0]).find(
+            # Limit to only those which are liquids stable between 30 and 90 °C.
             OP.is_liquid() & OP.stable_over(Quantity(30, '°C'),
                                             Quantity(90, '°C'))
         ),
+        # Sort by the thermal conductivity.
         key=OP.Element.thermal_conductivity
     )

     print(
         tabulate(
+            # Create a dictionary mapping column names to a list of the values.
             {k: [v(e) for e in result] for k, v in columns.items()}, headers='keys'
         )